The Best Honda CR-V Years to Look For

-Whether you’re in the market for a new or a used vehicle, Honda has some options that might appeal to you.
-The vehicle that offers more reliability than other cars is the Honda CR-V. Its popularity brings it to the top of the list for the best SUVs to look for.
+Whether you’re in the market for a new or used car, Honda has some options that might appeal to you.
+One of the automaker’s bestselling models is the Honda CR-V. Its reliability puts it among the top SUVs to buy.

-However, not all model years are as reliable, and some have received quite a few complaints from drivers.
-As with any other vehicle, there are good models and bad models, and this guide will point you to what’s been good and what years to avoid.
-When searching for a used Honda CR-V, the best choice starts with the 2005 to 2006 years, according to Car Complaints’ list.
+However, not all model years are as reliable as others, and some have received quite a few complaints from owners.
+As with any other vehicle, there are good and bad models, and this guide shows you the best Honda CR-V years to consider and the ones to avoid.

-Surprisingly, the older versions seem to be more reliable than the newer ones.
-The 2005 to 2006 model years pleased drivers with its smooth engine, good fuel economy, and reliability.
-The handling wasn’t too bad either, and the CR-V had a relatively comfortable ride.
-Cargo space and legroom were decent, making it roomier than some of the other vehicles in the same class.
+Surprisingly, older Honda CR-V models appear to be more reliable than later ones, according to Consumer Reports.
+Surveys from owners show the 2005 and 2006 model years offer smooth engines, good fuel economy, and reliability.
+The handling isn’t bad either, and the 2005 and 2006 CR-V provides a relatively comfortable ride.
+Plus, cargo space and legroom are better than some of the other vehicles in the segment.

-All in all, if you purchase these models used, they’ll get you the best bang for your buck, provided the previous owner took good care of it.
+All in all, if you purchase a used 2005 or 2006 Honda CR-V, you’ll get the best bang for your buck if the previous owner took good care of it.

-If older vehicles aren’t what you looking for, consider one of the 2015 to 2016 models.
-These had decent reports for reliability, good handling, and roomy interior space.
-Honda dropped a 2.4-liter four-cylinder engine in it with a CVT, or continuously variable transmission.
-This helped the SUV get 26 MPG in the city despite it being an all-wheel-drive vehicle.
-They also added a standard backup camera and a power driver’s seat for the CR-V’s EX trim level.
+If you’d rather avoid older vehicles, consider a 2015 or 2016 Honda CR-V. They have decent reliability, good handling, and roomy interiors.
+Honda dropped a 2.4-liter four-cylinder engine into it with a continuously variable transmission.
+It helps the SUV get 26 mpg in the city despite having all-wheel drive.
+The automaker also added a backup camera and a power driver’s seat in the 2015 and 2016 CR-V’s EX trim.

-As far as complaints are concerned, the CR-V still had a few with the 2015 and 2016 versions.
-While the handling earned good marks, the ride didn’t.
-It felt a lot stiffer than other model years, and the noise level, which was a common complaint across the board for all CR-Vs, plagued these years as well.
-Other problems reported by some dealt with the engine idling rough, acceleration hesitation, and vibrations in the powertrain.
+As for complaints, the 2015 and 2016 models have seen a few.
+Though the handling earns good marks from owners, the ride doesn’t.
+It feels much stiffer than other model years, and the noise level, a common complaint across the board for CR-Vs, plagues these years too.
+Other owner-reported problems concern rough engine idling, acceleration hesitation, and powertrain vibrations.

-The model years that have the most complaints fall between 2007 and 2011.
-According to U.S. News, these models saw the most reports to the NHTSA for tires wearing unevenly, door lock problems, and a failing A/C compressor.
-The rounded styling feature on the rear, limited cargo space and visibility, and road noise was loud and tiresome.
+The Honda CR-V years with the most complaints fall between 2007 and 2011.
+According to U.S. News, these models saw the most reports to the NHTSA for tires wearing unevenly, door lock problems, and failing A/C compressors.
+Owners also complained about road noise and limited cargo space and visibility because of the rounded rear styling.

-The 2010 and 2011 model years, specifically, have had drivers complaining of oil consumption problems that seem to come out of nowhere.
-Upon investigation, the culprit seemed to be the piston rings.
-Honda extended their warranty for these rings to cover eight years or 125,000 miles.
-Also, 2010 saw some recalls for airbag issues, electrical system problems, and faulty transmission control modules.
+Specifically, the 2010 and 2011 Honda CR-V have had drivers complaining of oil consumption problems that seem to come out of nowhere.
+Upon investigation, the culprit appeared to be the piston rings.
+Honda extended its warranty for these rings to cover eight years or 125,000 miles.
+Also, the 2010 model saw recalls for airbag issues, electrical system problems, and faulty transmission control modules.

-The Honda CR-V had some good years with the 2005 and 2006 models.
-If you would rather go for a newer version, the 2015 and 2016 models have proven to be pretty reliable as well.
-They have little-to-no complaints under their belt.
-But, to increase your chances of a good investment, avoid the 2007 to 2011 models, since they have the most complaints.
+The Honda CR-V had some excellent years with the 2005 and 2006 models.
+But if you’d rather buy a newer version, the 2015 and 2016 models have proven pretty reliable too.
+They have few complaints.
+However, to increase your chances of a good investment, avoid the 2007 to 2011 models because they have the most complaints.